thecentraldogma/thecentraldogma.github.io/_posts/2025-04-07-binder-design-competition.md

 EDIT: There is a much better [paper on Bioarxiv](https://www.biorxiv.org/content/10.1101/2025.04.17.648362v2) that summarizes the competition.

 This note is a summary of a binder design competition hosted by Adaptyv Bio.
 Adaptyv is a company located in Switzerland that bills itself as a wetlab partner to computational biology clients, i.e. it performs in-vitro testing of in-silico designs.
 Convenient for computational-only biotech firms!
 It is useful to analyze the format and metrics used in this competition as well the results because it tells us what approaches were useful for a typical design problem.
-T

 **Competition Goal**